-The CorePCI Target connects I/O, memory, and processor subsystem resources to the main system via the PCI bus.
-The specific implementation of the CorePCI Target macro is intended for use with a wide variety of peripherals where high-performance data transactions are required.
-Figure 1 depicts typical system applications using the baseline macro.
-The CorePCI Target macro provides a generic set of back-end signals.
+The CorePCI Target+DMA Master connects I/O, memory, and processor subsystem resources to the main system via the PCI bus.
+The specific implementation of the CorePCI Target+DMA macro is intended for use with a wide variety of peripherals where high-performance data transactions are required.
+Figure 1 shows typical system applications using the baseline macro.
+The CorePCI Target+DMA provides a generic set of back-end signals.
 This generic interface forms a bridge to specific back-end controllers like SDRAM, SRAM, and FIFO.

-The 33/66MHz CorePCI Target macro has been developed for specific devices in the 54SX and 42MX families from Actel.
-The 33/66MHz CorePCI Target can handle any transfer rate; however, most applications demanding 33/66MHz will operate at zero wait states.
+The CorePCI Target+DMA Master has been developed for specific devices in the 54SX and 42MX families from Actel.
+The targeted devices are the A54SX16P, which is a 3.3V PCI compliant device, and the A42MX24, which is a 3.3V or 5V PCI compliant device.
+The CorePCI Target+DMA Master can handle any transfer rate.
+However, most applications demanding high data through put will operate at zero wait states.
 When required, wait states can be automatically inserted by a slower peripheral.

-The core consists of three basic pieces: the Target, the back-end, and the wrapper.
-The Target controller remains constant for a variety of back-ends.
-A back-end controller provides the necessary control for the I/O or memory subsystem and interfaces to the Target controller through a generic interface.
-The wrapper combines the Target block and the back-end for implementation in a single Actel device.
+The core consists of three basic pieces: the Target+DMA Master, the back-end, and the wrapper.
+The Target+DMA Master controller remains constant for a variety of back-ends.
+A back-end controller provides the necessary control for the I/O, or memory subsystem and interfaces to the Target+DMA Master controller through a generic interface.
+The wrapper combines the Target+DMA Master block and the back-end for implementation in a single Actel device.